Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Add name, legs, color, age and bark properties for the dog object.
 The bark property is a method which return *woof woof*
 1. Get name, legs, color, age and bark value from the dog object
 1. Set new properties the dog object: breed, getDogInfo
 1. Create an object literal called _personAccount_.
-It has _firstName, lastName, incomes, expenses_ properties and it has _totalIncome, totalExpense, acountInfo,addIncome, addExpence_ and _accountBalance_ methods.
+It has _firstName, lastName, incomes, expenses_ properties and it has _totalIncome, totalExpense, accountInfo,addIncome, addExpense_ and _accountBalance_ methods.
 Incomes is a set of incomes and its description and the same for expenses.
 1. Count logged in users,count users having greater than equal to 50 points from the following object.
       ```js
       const users = {